jjvanzon/Circular-Language-Spec/spec/pointers/pointers.md

 - __Use Reference As Object__

-Detail: For that last command you might want to overload __Object Get.__ But that does not work.
+Detail: For that last command you might want to overload __Object Get.__ But that might not work.
 You can not overload it, because they might both take a pointer to an object as an argument.
 To disambiguate, they have to have a different name and you have to point to a *specific* command.

 ##### System Commands for the Class Aspect